Unity-Technologies/Standard-Assets-Characters/README.md

 ## READ ME FIRST

-This package can be used in 2018.2, but we are currently working in 2018.3 so we recommend you follow suit as fixes to aspects we use like new input will be applied to an 18.3 compatible package first.
+This package is intended for use in 2019.1.8f1 so we recommend you follow suit as fixes to aspects we use like new input will be applied to a 2019.1.8f1 compatible package first.

 ## Feedback